haoc2021/haoc2021.github.io/index.md

 administrators, and practitioners.

 <h2 class="text-primary">News</h2>
+* 2021-03-29: The workshop keynote speaker will be Haryadi Gunawi
+* 2021-03-18: An invited talk will be given by Samer Al-Kiswany
+* 2021-03-18: <a href="accepted_papers.html">Four papers</a> are accepted to appear in the workshop.
+Congratulations to all authors!
 * 2021-02-19: <span class="text-warning">Per a special request, the submission deadline is now Monday, February 22, 2021.</span>
 * 2021-02-11: The submission deadline is extended by one week!
 * 2020-12-11: Workshop website is up